MindongLab/adfd/README.md

 * [ztl8702/CrowdSource](https://github.com/ztl8702/CrowdSource): 衆包平臺程序代碼。

 ## Licensing
-All data created in this digitalisation project will be made available as `Public Domain` wherever possible.
+All data created in this digitalisation project will be made available in `Public Domain` wherever possible.

 More details to come.